darkb0ts/UrlBugChecker/README.md

-# README

-Sure!
-Here's a focused `README.md` for your **Go backend using Wails only**, assuming you're using it to build native desktop apps **without a frontend framework like React/Vue** or you're treating frontend separately.

----

 ## 🐹 Wails Backend Only (Go)

 This project is a **Go-based desktop GUI app** using [Wails](https://wails.io).
 Wails enables you to build cross-platform desktop apps using Go on the backend and optionally web technologies on the frontend.